wilsonliaows/docs/formulas/date-formulas.md

 To convert a date data type into a datetime data, or vice versa, use the [to_date](#todate) or [to_time](#totime) formulas.

 ## Changing displayed format of date
-To change the format of a datetime to suit your preference, you can use the .strftime formula to do so.
-For example, I have the following formula:
+To change the format of a datetime value to suit your preferences, you can use the .strftime formula to do so.
+For example, the following formula:

     "2017-06-05T17:13:27+00:00".strftime("%B %e, %I:%M%p)

-which will give this result:
+will give this result:

     June 5, 5:13pm

 As shown above, each code (%B, %e, %I etc.) refers to a specific element of datetime.
-Static text and punctuation can also be added, such as commas (,), slashes (/), and colons (:) and will be displayed as set.
-Here's a list of commonly used codes in Workato
+Static text and punctuation can also be added, such as commas (,), slashes (/), and colons (:).
+Here's a list of commonly used codes in Workato:

 |Code|Meaning|Example (Using 2017-06-05T17:13:27+00:00)|
 |-----|-----|----|